Skip to main navigation Skip to main content

 • Hope Center for Women

-• Hope Center SHARE-CO
+• Hope Center SHARE

 • SHARE is a facility for males and females with co-occurring Substance Use Disorders and/or Serious Mental Illness.
-SHARE is a six month program with optional aftercare services located at the Jacob's House on the Hope Center campus in Lexington for men and located at the Ball-Quantrell Jones Recovery Center for Women in Lexington for females.
+SHARE is a six month program with optional aftercare services located at Jacob's House on the Hope Center campus in Lexington for males and located at the Ball-Quantrell Jones Recovery Center for Women in Lexington for females.
 There are two program tracts; SHARE-CO (co-occurring) and SHARE-SMI (serious mental illness).

 • Jacobs House